 10 Mar 20194.5 out of 5

-First of all let’s not talk specifically of travelling to Iran and its considerations and keep the followings co Common and ordinary.
+First of all, let’s not talk specifically about traveling to Iran and its considerations and keep the followings co Common and ordinary.

 Keep your travel plans, including accommodation details, to yourself and do not share them in detail on your social media accounts.

 Avoid changing money at airports, as thieves could be watching you.

 Consult with your hotel manager or tourist information center about the public transport in your area.
 Make sure you know what official taxi cabs look like.
 A thief may pose as a taxi driver to lure you into their car.